 To make any changes, click on the field then.
 You can also click and drag on a Form field to rearrange the order on your contact page.

 The donation field is a single item area that allows users to enter the sum they wish to donate.
 Alternatively, you can also use multiple choice or drop-down fields.

-To begin, drag the Multiple Items form field to the right hand panel, which you can find under Payment Fields.
+In Order to Accept Online Donation, drag the Multiple Items form field to the right hand panel, which you can find under Payment Fields.
 We are going to place this new field over the Donation Amount field.

 Next, click the form field to commit changes.

 - Change the label to “Donation Amount”.

 - Adjust every radio button to display a different amount of the donation.

 - Add another element, and call it “Enter Amount”.

 Now scroll down and click the “Required” checkbox to make sure that those who fill in your donation form enter amounts before they press submit.